 The cost of severe anemia is taken from an analysis of a cohort of metastatic breast cancer patients newly initiating treatment within an integrated health care system between 2007 and 2011.
 The cost of non-hospitalized severe anemia was calculated by taking the total cost of care for outpatient + emergency department-managed anemia and dividing by the number of events.
 The cost of hospitalized severe anemia was calculated by taking the total cost of care for inpatient-managed anemia and dividing by the number of events.
-The cost of anemia and dividing by the number of events.
 Both potentially include ESAs and transfusions, thus may overestimate the true cost of managing severe anemia as the cost of ESAs and transfusions are captured independently within the model.35